Geshur

 Geshur (גְּשׁוּר) was a territory in the ancient Levant mentioned in the early books of the Hebrew Bible and possibly in several other ancient sources, located in the region of the modern-day Golan Heights.
 Some scholars suggest it was established as an independent city-state during the early Iron Age from the middle of the tenth century BCE, maintaining its autonomy for about a century until it was annexed in the third quarter of the eighth century by Tiglath-Pileser III, the king of Assyria.

 Etymology

 The name of Geshur, preserved in Hebrew as גְּשׁוּר Gəšūr, likely derives from the Semitic root *g-ṯ-r “to be strong”.
-A sense “stronghold, fortress” suits the impresive city walls excavated at et-Tell (between six and eight meters width).
+A sense “stronghold, fortress” suits the impressive city walls excavated at et-Tell (between six and eight meters width).

 Location

 Geshur is identified with the area stretching along the eastern shore of the Sea of Galilee and reaching south to the Yarmuk River, in what is now called the Golan Heights.
 This location places it on one of the routes connecting the region of Bashan with the Phoenician coast.
-Tel Dover, located southeast of the Sea of Galilee on the Jarmuk (Yarmuk) River, may have been the kingdom's southern border.
+Tel Dover, located southeast of the Sea of Galilee on the Yarmuk) River, may have been the kingdom's southern border.
 Surveys conducted within the Golan Heights have not discovered many settlements within the territory of Geshur.